 LICENSING OF APPLICATORS - The Georgia Department of Agriculture has specific pesticide licensing and recertification requirements.
-Restricted Use products (RUP) may only be purchased and applied by licensed certified applicators or persons under their direct supervision.
+Restricted Use products may only be purchased and applied by licensed certified applicators or persons under their direct supervision.
 Commercial applicators are required to pass a test covering the core manual for pesticide applicators (the core exam) and one or more category tests to become a licensed certified applicator.
 The license is valid for five years and requires the applicator to complete specific numbers of continuing education credits/hours at least 90 days prior to the license expiration date.
 Private applicators must complete an online training program (your county agent can provide you with instructions on how to access the training course) and certify to their local county agent that they are engaged in the production of an agricultural or forestry commodity.
-Your license is good for a 5 year period and you must complete three credit hours of continuing education programs.
+Your license is good for a 5-year period and you must complete three credit hours of continuing education at least 90 days prior to their license expiration date.
+Check with your county agent for licensing, document requirements, and continuing education programs.

 ENDANGERED SPECIES ACT (ESA) - The ESA is enforced by the EPA.
 This act prohibits the use of certain pesticides in designated locations where their use may pose risks to endangered species.
 ESA sections on pesticide labels restrict use in specific counties or areas within counties.
 Users of pesticides with ESA sections for their counties/areas must obtain an EPA-use bulletin for the specific pesticide for protection of endangered species.
-The bulletins are available from a variety of sources, including pesticide dealers, USDA-NRCS (Natural Resources Conservation Service) and county Extension offices.
+The bulletins are available from a variety of sources, including the EPA, pesticide dealers, USDA-NRCS (Natural Resources Conservation Service) and county Extension offices.
+It is up to the individual pesticide applicator to secure, even if not easily found, and follow the directions in these bulletins!

-WORKER PROTECTION STANDARD (WPS) - The WPS applies to agricultural workers performing a variety of tasks.
+WORKER PROTECTION STANDARD (WPS) - The 2015 WPS applies to agricultural workers performing a variety of tasks.
 The WPS specifically covers agricultural workers, mixers, loaders, applicators, and those who repair application equipment.
 WPS mandates specific restricted entry intervals, personal protective equipment, emergency assistance, employee pesticide safety education, and worker access to displayed information.
 A specific product's WPS mandates will be found in the Agricultural Use section of a product's Directions for Use.
 The WPS requires employers to train all workers prior to their working in an area where a pesticide has been used or a restricted-entry interval has been in effect in the past 30 days.
 They must display application information and safety data sheets (SDSs) at a central location within 24 hours of the end of the application and before workers enter that treated area.
 Both must be displayed for 30 days following REI expiration and the application information and SDSs must be kept for 2 years from the end of the REI and made available to workers, handlers, their designated representatives, or treating medical personnel upon request.
+A "How to Comply" manual is available from the UGA Extension Publications Store: